-A large truck, also commonly referred to by many as an "18-Wheeler", a "tracor trailer", "semi-truck", or a "commercial truck", can be extremely dangerous when operated in a careless manner.
-Considering the size and weight of the motor vehicle, an 18-wheeler has the potential to cause major damage.
+A large truck, also commonly referred to by many as an 18-wheeler, a tracor trailer, a semi-truck, or a commercial truck, can be extremely dangerous when operated in a careless manner.
+Considering the size and weight of the motor vehicle, an 18-wheeler has the potential to cause serious property damage as well as the loss of life.
 An accident with a semi-truck is a one-sided affair in almost all circumstances.
-The possibility of injury is also quite high compared to other collisions.

-As a result, it is vital that you do everything in your power to avoid these situations.
+If you were involved in a truck accident, it is vital that you do everything in your power to avoid these situations.
 Unfortunately, there are times where all the preparation in the world cannot protect you from the negligent actions of the drivers.
 When an injury occurs, aligning yourself with legal representation that can help guide you through the complicated litigation process is of paramount importance.
 Trucking accidents in the state of FLorida occur every single day due to the constantly increasing need for good to be transported from the north and western states into FLorida and down Florida roadways such as I-95.

 Cases involving an 18-wheeler truck accidents can be lengthy and complicated.
 There will likely be multiple parties and teams of lawyers looking out for the financial interests of insurance providers and shipping companies.
 The earlier you get started on working towards a solution, the earlier our attorney can help get you the compensation you deserve.

-With years of experience handling the legal affairs of individuals and families throughout Central and Eastern Florida who have been injured through another's negligence, our firm has the knowledge and legal understanding to provide legal representation that is professional, productive and aggressive.
+After years of experience handling the legal affairs of individuals and families throughout Brevard County and Central Florida who have been injured in a trucking accident, our firm has the knowledge and legal understanding to provide proper and aggressive legal representation.

 With a commitment to protect the right of the clients we serve, we will make certain that you are treated in a fair and just manner by all parties involved.
 Our firm is also a cost-effective choice at a time when finances are likely strained.
 We offer our services on a contingency basis, meaning that we base legal fees off of the outcome and not the hours worked.

-Located in Melbourne, we proudly serve injured individuals in Brevard County, Orange County, Volusia County, Seminole County, Indian River County and Osceola County.
+Located in Satellite Beach Florida, just outside of the city of Melbourne Florida, we proudly serve injured that have been injured in trucking thoughout the state of Florida including but not limited to clients from Brevard County, Orange County, Volusia County, Seminole County, Indian River County and Osceola County.
 This includes the communities of Palm Bay, Rockledge, Fort Pierce, Port St. Lucie, West Melbourne, Titusville, and nearby areas.

 Dedicated to providing timely legal counsel, we will get started on your personal injury case right away, following a free initial consultation.
 In order to schedule a time to meet with our attorney, please call (321) 586-9944 or send an online message.